 Things to Do in Washington D.C.

 The biggest attraction in Washington, D.C. is the Smithsonian Institution.
 It’s a collection of 19 history and art museums, as well as a handful of research buildings.
 It even includes the National Zoo.
-Your family can get access to all the Smithsonian Institution has to offer for free.
-There are also other famous American sites, like the Lincoln Memorial, to check out.
+Your family can get access to all the Smithsonian Institution has to offer for free, and it has enough to see and do to keep your family busy for days.

 Suppose there’s a fan of aviation in your family.
 In that case, you can blow their mind by showing them the huge selection of planes, space crafts, and rockets at the National Air and Space Museum.

-San Diego, California
+6. San Diego, California

 There’s a lot of things that people typically associate with California, from the film industry in Los Angeles to Disneyland in Anaheim.
 Affordable isn’t usually one of the ways people would describe California.
 However, San Diego has several attractions for the whole family to experience at affordable rates.